wahyubudiman/cdp_playbook/README.md

 # Cloudera Playbook
-# Edited by WB 8 Juli 2018
+# Edited by WB 30 Oktober 2019
 An Ansible Playbook that installs the Cloudera stack on RHEL/CentOS

 # Running the playbook